 It's a similar story with apps, too.
 There's nothing significant available through the Galaxy Watch that you won't find on the Gear S3, but Tizen's store has seen steady improvement through the generations and we expect it to continue to provide more and more worthwhile standalone apps for you to take a swing at.

 Samsung Galaxy Watch v Gear S3: Price

 With the Galaxy Watch the new kid on the block, it's only natural that its price point is set to be higher than the Gear S3, which has been out for nearly three years.
-However, the difference isn't as great as you might imagine β for now.
+However, the difference isn't as great as you might imagine.

-If that's too much for you to take, you can still pick up the Gear S3 Frontier and Classic through Samsung and other retailers for $299.99, with the LTE Frontier still priced at $399.99.
-As we drift into the holiday season, though, expect some big discounts for you to take advantage of.
+If that's too much for you to take, you can still pick up the Gear S3 Frontier through Samsung and other retailers for , with the LTE available for slightly more on retailers such as Amazon.

 The Samsung Gear S3 is still a very respectable smartwatch, despite its age, but it does struggle to match up against the more advanced Galaxy Watch in both design and the features available.

-The differences may not be enough to make this an automatic upgrade for every S3 owner, but those looking to pick between the two will get a richer experience through the latest generation.
-If you're not convinced, and the Gear S3 has more than enough functionality for your needs, keep an eye on the price β it's sure to keep lowering - especially if we see the Samsung Galaxy Watch 2 launch in 2019.
+The differences may not be enough to make this an automatic upgrade for S3 owners, but those looking to pick between the two will get a richer experience through the Galaxy Watch.
+If you're not convinced, and the Gear S3 has more than enough functionality for your needs, keep an eye on the price – it's sure to keep lowering - especially if we see the Samsung Galaxy Watch 2 launch in 2019.